bplmaps/lmec-main-site/content/education/k12/school-visits.md

 > }}

-{{< course-listing image="/uploads/eliot4.jpg" title="Civics Topic" subtitle="Grade 8" description="We will work with you to support your Civics curriculum with map-based lessons on topics, from red-lining to immigration to Boston-based neighborhood advocacy."
+{{< course-listing image="/uploads/eliot4.jpg" title="Civics Topics" subtitle="Grade 8" description="We will work with you to support your Civics curriculum with map-based lessons on topics, from red-lining to immigration to Boston-based neighborhood advocacy."

 > }}